- Early signs of an allergic reaction are rash, hives, and itchiness.

 Peanut allergy is more common than ever before; its prevalence has tripled in the past ten years.
-Approximately 1 million children in the United States have a diagnosed peanut allergy.
-Peanut allergy usually starts by age 2 with 75% of allergic reactions happening the first time a child has peanuts.
-Approximately twenty percent of people with peanut allergies can have a life-threatening reaction when they eat peanuts.
+One in thirteen children living in the United States has a diagnosed peanut allergy.
+Peanut allergy usually starts by age 2 years, with 75% of allergic reactions happening the first time a child has peanuts.
+Approximately 20% of people with peanut allergies can have a life-threatening reaction when they eat peanuts.
 If you are allergic to peanuts or nuts, you should always carry an Epinephrine Auto Injector (EAI) prescribed by your health care provider and a smart phone.

 What causes allergies to foods such as peanuts?